speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 <div style='margin-top:26px'></div>

 ### Contests
-Sometimes one ship's or crew member's efforts are directly opposed to another’s.
+Sometimes one ship's or crew member's efforts are directly opposed to anotherï¿½s.
 This can occur when both of them are trying to do the same thing and only one can succeed, such as attempting to pass through a narrow gap simultaneously.
-This situation also applies when one of them is trying to prevent the other one from accomplishing a goal—for example, when a ship's gravity projector tries to prevent another ship from jumping to hyperspace.
+This situation also applies when one of them is trying to prevent the other one from accomplishing a goalï¿½for example, when a ship's gravity projector tries to prevent another ship from jumping to hyperspace.
 In situations like these, the outcome is determined by a special form of ability check, called a contest.

 Both participants in a contest make ability checks appropriate to their efforts.
 They apply all appropriate bonuses and penalties, but instead of comparing the total to a DC, they compare the totals of their two checks.
 The participant with the higher check total wins the contest.
 That ship or crew member either succeeds at the action or prevents the other one from succeeding.